transpara/github-label-sync/README.md

   description: optional description
 ```

-The `name` property refers to the label name and the `color` property should be set to the color of the label as a hex code without the leading `#`.
+- The `name` property refers to the label name.
+- The `color` property should be a hex code, with or without the leading `#`.

 The `aliases` property is optional.
 When GitHub Label Sync is determining whether to update or delete/create a label it will use the aliases property to prevent used labels from being deleted.